vitalyrepin/WallCalendar/README.md

 1. Go the "web" sub-folder of the example.
 You will see how the web site is created using txt2site utility.
 1. In order to generate web site launch `make web` from the folder calendars/FourSeasons2014/

-### Creating new Calendar on existing template
+### Creating new Calendar based on existing template

-1. Create new sub-folder in the directory _calendars_
-1. Copy to the created subfolder the utility get\_templ.pl from _utils_ folder
-1. Create symlinks to the template `get_templ.pl --link` (you can check all the supported options of this script by launching it without arguments).
+We will use RuEnPhoto2014 as an example of the template below.

+1. Launch `./CalManage.pl --new-cal NewCal RuEnPhoto2014` (_NewCal_ will be the name of your new calendar)
-1. Create your own files _customization.tex_ and _custom.mk_ Put the required images into the subfolder required by the template (typically, _photos_)
+1. Edit customization files _customization.tex_ and _custom.mk_ in the clendar directory.
+Put the required images into the subfolder required by the template (typically, _photos_)
 1. Build your project using `make all`

 ### Creating new template

 1. Create new sub-folder in the directory _templates_.
-Name of this subfolder will be the name of the template (used by get\_templ.pl script)
+Name of this subfolder will be the name of the template (used by CalManage.pl script)
 2. Create Makefile and TeX files needed for your template.
 It is strongly advised to use the template RuEnPhoto2014 as an example.